 In school, you might have learned about the states of matter using the example of water.
 In its natural state, it’s a liquid.
 However, when it gets cold, it can become solid ice.
 Or, if it boils, it’s released into the air as a gas.

 Well, while I will take the time to explain how sound waves travel through each of these, I won’t stop at the three states of aggregation of water.
 When we’re talking about soundproofing, we’re going to care about other materials as well, particularly:

-- GLASS is in our homes, on our cars, and everywhere around us.
+- GLASS: Glass is in our homes, on our cars, and everywhere around us.
 So learning how sound behaves around glass will be helpful for future soundproofing projects.

 All of the materials I’ve listed above interact with sound in different ways.
 Depending on the density of their molecules and the environmental conditions, the sound waves can be passed along faster or slower.

 Typically, they move faster through solid matter.
 The reason for this is that the molecules making up solid matter are closer together.
 So they’re colliding at a faster rate, allowing them to transmit vibrations faster.

 Now, the environmental conditions that can influence the speed of sound are also pretty easy to understand.
 Essentially, it all comes down to temperature, as sound tends to travel faster in higher temperatures.
 Altitude is also a factor, but only because the higher you go, the colder it gets.
 Therefore, sound travels more slowly in greater altitudes.

 Other than that, other environmental conditions, such as air pressure and humidity, seem to play no part in the speed of sound.